magbenji/summary/index.md

 Tableau

 ## Suggestions
-False sense of security
+Don't give a false sense of security

-Assumptions
+Age, gender of cases, diagnosis

 Ventilators not overwhelmed if mitigate by 50% (schools shut, isolate cases).